AdaptiveConsulting/ReactiveTraderCloud/src/client/__tests__/ui/README.md

 ## End-to-End testing using node.js, Protractor and Jasmine.

-##Starting the GUI:
+## Starting the GUI:

 Clone the repo and install the necessary node modules:

 1.  npm install     # Install Node modules listed in ./package.json
 2.  npm start       # Compile and launches the webpack dev server.
 By default, the client connects to a demo environment.

 You can then browse the app at <http://localhost:3000>

-## Run Reactive Trader UI tests:
+## Run ui e2e tests:

 Choose the right configuration and run it from root on local